 Alternatively, leave the city to visit the famous Marble Mountains.
 Or a cable car ride out into the Ba Na Hills, not for the faint-hearted.

 Cruise Day 10: Cruising at Sea

 Today is a good day to catch up on a show you may have missed.
 Check your cruise planner and see if you can catch some afternoon shows.

-Plan to visit a music venue that you haven’t been to yet, or try and new bar up on deck that’s open late under the stars.
+Plan to visit a music venue that you haven’t been to yet, or try a new bar up on deck that’s open late under the stars.

 Cruise Day 11: Hanoi (Halong Bay), Vietnam

 Your final port of call on this cruise to Thailand and Vietnam before arriving in Hong Kong harbor is Hanoi, the ancient capital of Vietnam.

 The city is intense at any hour – noisy, crowded, and a scene of chaos.
 And an unforgettable experience.

 Explore on foot the main areas of the Old Quarter and the French Quarter.
 Shopping is plentiful, but watch out for pickpockets.

 Visit the Hanoi Opera House, the Water Puppet Theater, and Ngoc Son Temple.
 You can reach the temple by walking across the Huc Bridge.
 The bridge stretches over Lake Hoan Kiem to Jade Island, where the temple is situated.